opencontainers/runc/bundle.md

 When the bundle is packaged up for distribution, this directory MUST be included.
 This directory MUST be referenced from within the `config.json` file.

-While these three artifacts MUST all be present in a single directory on the local filesytem, that directory itself is not part of the bundle.
+While these three artifacts MUST all be present in a single directory on the local filesystem, that directory itself is not part of the bundle.
 In other words, a tar archive of a *bundle* will have these artifacts at the root of the archive, not nested within a top-level directory.